Naval officer, and cousin of the composer (b. 1841; d. 1920), born Andrey Petrovich Chaykovsky (Андрей Петрович Чайковский).

 Correspondence with Andrey Tchaikovsky

-3 letters from Tchaikovsky to his cousin Andrey have survived, dating from 1893, all of which are available in English translations on this site:
+3 letters from Tchaikovsky to his cousin Andrey have survived, dating from 1893, all of which have been translated into English on this website:

 - Letter 4884 – 4/16 March 1893, from Klin